DrKrar/GeoEfficiency.jl/docs/MarkDown/manual/Input_Console.md

 ```

-Those function are not exported that is normally the user will not need to use them but they are documented here to allow a develober ranked user to make use of them.
+Those function are not exported that is normally the user will not need to use them but they are documented here to allow a developer ranked user to make use of them.